yarnpkg/berry/README.md

 **How it works**

-After building the CLI your global `yarn` will immediatly start to reflect your local changes.
+After building the CLI your global `yarn` will immediately start to reflect your local changes.
 This is because Yarn will pick up the `yarnPath` settings in this repository's `.yarnrc.yml`, which is configured to use the newly built CLI if available.

 **Works out of the box!**